 Epstein’s presence in security-adjacent discussions was not limited to global health.

-In separate correspondence, he appears in exchanges involving Sultan Ahmed bin Sulayem, the longtime chairman and CEO of DP World and head of Dubai’s Ports, Customs & Free Zone Corporation (PCFC).
-DP World operates ports and logistics hubs that sit at the intersection of global commerce, military mobility, and national security.
+In separate correspondence, he appears in exchanges involving Sultan Ahmed bin Sulayem, the longtime chairman and CEO of DP World, whose global port holdings sit at the intersection of commerce, military mobility, and national security.

-The exchange suggests Epstein was comfortable advising actors who sit at the center of global maritime infrastructure—a domain inseparable from security planning and geopolitical competition.
+The exchange suggests Epstein was comfortable advising figures operating at the core of global logistics and maritime power—domains inseparable from security planning.

 Israel, shipping, and industrial power